hpsc-lab/OpenFHE.jl/README.md

 `libopenfhe_julia` preference set accordingly.
 As advised, you need to restart Julia for the change to take effect.
 By calling `set_library!()` without an argument, you revert to using JLL-provided library again.
+With `OpenFHE.get_native_int()` you can query the native integer size of the currently loaded OpenFHE library.

 In case the custom library has been deleted, loading OpenFHE.jl will fail.
 In that case, either remove the `LocalPreferences.toml` file or manually reset the preferences by